Configuration Explanation

 All non-third-party services can customize the service name

-<service>.nameto change the service name and the domain name exposed by the ingress (except for the portal's main domain).All non-third-party services can define deployments and most deployment-related attributes of the StatefulSet, such as labels, annotations, replicas, serviceAccount, environments, resources, volumeMounts, livenessProbe, readinessProbe, startupProbe, lifecycle, stdin, tty, volumes, nodeSelector, tolerations, affinity, securityContext, etc.
+<service>.nameto change the service name and the domain name exposed by the gateway API (except for the portal's main domain).All non-third-party services can define deployments and most deployment-related attributes of the StatefulSet, such as labels, annotations, replicas, serviceAccount, environments, resources, volumeMounts, livenessProbe, readinessProbe, startupProbe, lifecycle, stdin, tty, volumes, nodeSelector, tolerations, affinity, securityContext, etc.

 This document explains the important configuration items in the CSGHub Helm Chart, including global configuration, core service configuration, built-in components, and the priority of each parameter.
 It is suitable for deployment, operation and maintenance, and secondary development personnel.